Laser break, infrared break or passive infrared trigger?

 Probably the most common method of "beam break", it will use a laser transmitter (laser pen or rifle sight) and a receiver (sensor).
 The laser transmitters used for this purpose are based around a laser diode and can be either red (650nm), green (532nm) or blue/purple (405nm).

-The laser receiver (sensor) will typically respond to anything from 800nm to 440nm, this means that any of the three laser colours should function.
+The laser receiver (sensor) could typically respond to anything from 800nm to 440nm, this means that any of the three laser colours could function.

 The advantage of using a laser beam break system is that you can see the laser beam, this makes it easier to line up the receiver and transmitter.